rdzman/test/README.md

 2.  **Run the installer.**
     - Open MATLAB or Octave and change to the `<MATPOWER>` directory.
-    - Type `install_matpower` and follow the directions to add the required directories to your MATLAB or Octave path.
+    - Run the installer and follow the directions to add the required directories to your MATLAB or Octave path, by typing:

+            install_matpower

 3.  **That's it.** There is no step 3.
     - If you chose not to run the test suite in step 2, you can run